MicrosoftDocs/customer-voice/cv-docs/forms-pro-transition.md

 - All your survey data (questions and responses) is available in the same environment as you are currently working in.

-## Experience for users based on their license
+## Experience for users based on their Forms Pro license

 The transition experience differs based on the product license you have.
 This section provides details.